sigmf/SigMF/sigmf-spec.md

 `I[0]` `Q[0]` `I[1]` `Q[1]` ... `I[n]` `Q[n]`).
 When `core:num_channels` in the
-Global object (described below) indicates that the Recording contains more than one channel, samples from those channels MUST be interleaved in the same manner, with the same index from each channel's sample serially in the recording.
-For example, a Recording with two channels of `ri16_le` representing real-valued audio data from a stereo recording and here labeled `L` for left and `R` for right, the data MUST appear as `L[0]` `R[0]` `L[1]` `R[1]` ... `L[n]` `R[n]`.
+Global object (described below) indicates that the Recording contains more than one channel, samples from those channels MUST be interleaved in the same manner, with the same index from each channel's sample serially in the Recording.
+For example, a Recording with two channels of `ri16_le` representing real-valued audio data from a stereo Recording and here labeled `L` for left and `R` for right, the data MUST appear as `L[0]` `R[0]` `L[1]` `R[1]` ... `L[n]` `R[n]`.
 The data type specified by `core:data_type` applies to all channels of data both real and imaginary parts.